MarritS/smart_bike_jetson_nano/README.md

+# introduction

 This is a smart vision project for bicycles.
 It was build upon an existing project for yolo (and other neural networks) on Jetson Nano.
 That original readme can be found below.
-In the future I will probably take some time to clean up this code and readme and remove the parts that I don't use.
+Since it contains support for multiple types of neural network and I only use YOLO, there is a lot of code that isn't necessary.
+However, I didn't have the time to clean this out.
+For the instructions below you only have to follow prerequisite and the demo 5 instructions.The YOLO version I used is  yolov4-csp-256.

+The main program is found in smart_bike.py, and can be run with the command sudo python3 smart_bike.py.
+It is configured to use a video file contained in this directory.
+Within the first few lines of smart_bike.py, you can change it to use the camera instead, as well as various other options.

+Originally there was the ability to also run the program on a windows 10 computer.
+However, I did not upkeep this code, and it is now probably not funcitonal anymore.
+An attempt was made to contain most Jetson specific code in the file Jetson_functions.py.

 # tensorrt_demos